Family Tax Planning

-1. Determine what constitutes nonqualified and qualified deferred compensation plans identifying their benefits and contributions limits and specify the current and deferred advantages and disadvantages of corporate plans noting fiduciary responsibilities and prohibited transactions.
+1. Determine what constitutes nonqualified and qualified deferred compensation plans identifying their benefits and contribution limits and specify the current and deferred advantages and disadvantages of corporate plans listing fiduciary responsibilities and prohibited transactions.

 2. Identify the requirements of basic forms of qualified pension plans enabling clients to compare and contrast such plans.

-3. Determine the requirements of defined contribution and defined benefit retirement plans and specify the types of defined contribution plans noting their impact on retirement benefits.
+3. Determine the requirements of defined contribution and defined benefit retirement plans and specify the types of defined contribution plans recognizing their impact on retirement benefits.

-4. Identify the differences between self-employed plans and qualified plans from other business types and owners noting key choice of entity factors.
+4. Identify the differences between self-employed plans and qualified plans from other business types and owners citing key choice of entity factors.

-5. Specify the requirements of IRAs, SEPs, and SIMPLEs, and recognize tax-free Roth IRA distributions noting strategies to maximize plan benefits.
+5. Specify the requirements of IRAs, SEPs, and SIMPLEs, and recognize tax-free Roth IRA distributions listing strategies to maximize plan benefits.